OneTronix - Solar Monitoring App Design by Ather WaseemOneTronix - Solar Monitoring App Design by Ather Waseem

 The Figma prototype covered the Report screen end-to-end — the most complex screen in the app and the one most likely to expose UX problems before development began.

 Walking through the prototype revealed how transitions between time ranges (daily, weekly, monthly) felt in practice, whether the data hierarchy was immediately readable, and where the eye naturally landed on first load.
+Issues that would have been expensive to fix in development were caught and resolved at the prototype stage.

-A working prototype also serves as a communication tool.
-It gives stakeholders something concrete to react to rather than asking them to imagine how a static design will behave.
+A working prototype also serves as a communication tool, it gives stakeholders something concrete to react to rather than asking them to imagine how a static design will behave.

 App Icon